DEF and SCR Maintenance Tips from the Diesel and DEF Experts

 If you’re buying DEF in bulk and having it delivered, you will need to store it somewhere.
 Even though DEF is mostly water and urea, where you store it makes a difference.
 You want your DEF to maintain its intended shelf life and stay stable.

-What You Should Know About DEF Storage
+What You Should Know About Storage

 Storing your DEF under the right conditions is easy and will help avoid headaches, damaged equipment, or spoiled product.